IBM/workshop-quarkus-openshift-reactive-messaging/README.md

 # Workshop: Reactive Messaging with Quarkus on OpenShift

 In this workshop you'll learn how to implement reactive messaging functionality with Java, Quarkus, Kafka, Vert.x and MicroProfile.
+An end-to-end sample application will be deployed to Red Hat OpenShift on IBM Cloud.

 The code is available as open source as part of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/reactive) project.